A Perfect Day in Middleton

 National Mustard Museum in downtown Middleton.
 The shop upstairs offers a large selection of mustards and fun novelty gifts and the National Mustard Museum is downstairs and free for all.

-SWEET TREATS: Sometimes after a long day at play, we all feel like a little sweet reward.
+SWEET TREATS: Sometimes after a long day filled with fun, we all feel like a little sweet reward.
 Find ice cream at Chocolate Shoppe Ice Cream, Cold Stone Creamery and Culver’s.
-You can pick up multiple flavors of gelato at Villa Dolce, as well as an assortment of Italian desserts.
+You can pick up multiple gelato flavors and an assortment of Italian desserts at Villa Dolce.
 Looking for cakes, candies, truffles and bakery items that would put grandma to shame?
 Clasen’s European Bakery will surprise and delight.
+And, head on over to Miggy’s Bakes for the ultimate sweet satisfaction; choose from a case full of unique-flavored cookies, cookie cups, brownies and bars, and, on Saturdays and Sundays, you can treat yourself to cinnamon rolls right out of the oven.

 LODGING: Choose from one of NINE hotel properties which are all just minutes from everything mentioned in these lists!
 Click here to see all nine properties.